-- NOBOs will receive the Notice of Meeting, this Circular, a Proxy and a Voting Instruction Form (a "VIF", and together with the Notice of Meeting, the Circular and form of proxy, the "Meeting Materials) as requested directly from Computershare.
+- NOBOs will receive the Meeting Materials as requested directly from Computershare.
 NOBOs should complete and return their voting instructions in accordance with the VIF provided by Computershare. - The Company does not intend to pay for intermediaries to forward to OBOs under National Instrument 54-101 Communication with Beneficial Owners of Securities of a Reporting Issuer the proxy-related materials and Form 54-101F7 Request for Voting Instructions Made by Intermediary, and in the case of an OBO, the OBO will not receive the materials unless the OBO's intermediary assumes the cost of delivery.
-OBOs may receive the Meeting Materials from their broker or from another Intermediary, provided that their respective

-Intermediary has assumed the cost of forwarding such Meeting Materials to them.
+OBOs may receive the Meeting Materials from their broker or from another Intermediary, provided that their respective Intermediary has assumed the cost of forwarding such Meeting Materials to them.
 OBOs should complete and return their voting instructions in accordance with the VIF provided to them.